Undergraduate Course: Student Research Component (BVMS11010)

 Subject - Area of veterinary medicine of your choice.

 Aim - To enhance your skills, knowledge and attitudes, to increase the options component of the curriculum and give you more control over some of your own learning.

-The onus is on you to set up your project.
+The onus is on you to set up your project in Year 3.
+You will complete your SRC by year 5.
 Your project should be equivalent to approximately 6 weeks clinical EMS (but please note for Literature Reviews only 2 weeks can be counted).
 The

 experience will allow you to gain insight and in-depth knowledge into a specific area of veterinary medicine, whilst having the responsibility for planning, implementing and evaluating your project